 - Upgrading electrical panels, etc.

-Of course, you as the seller always has the option to decline paying for repairs or replacements.
+Of course, you, as the seller, always have the option to decline to pay for repairs or replacements.

 6. Home Staging Cost